gechandesu/ranges/README.md

 The `ranges` module provides tools for creating ranges of numbers.

-Ranges are represented by the generic `Range` iterator, which has start and end points, and a step size.
+Ranges are represented by the generic `Range` iterator, which has start and end points and a step size.

 ```v
 import ranges